Networked Communication for Decentralised Agents in Mean-Field Games: Experiments

 \subsection{Games}

+We follow the gold standard in prior works on stationary MFGs regarding the types of game demonstrated: we focus on grid-world environments where agents can move in the four cardinal directions or remain in place \citep{lauriere2021numerical,scalable_deep,zaman2023oraclefree,algumaei2023regularization,cui2023multiagent,wu2024populationaware}.
+While this type of experiment is characteristic of similar MFG works, we recognise that these are simple games.
+They nevertheless serve as useful preliminary demonstrations of the validity of our algorithms and the considerations necessary for achieving practical learning; we leave experiments in more complex environments to future work, which would likely require extending the algorithms to handle non-tabular Q-functions.
+Moreover, grid-world environments naturally reflect the deployed, spatial applications in which we are interested in our setting, where agents learn online and communicate with neighbours on a network (which is likely to be defined spatially, though is not restricted to such a case).

-We conduct numerical tests with two games (defined by the agents' objectives), chosen for being particularly amenable to intuitive and visualisable understanding of whether the agents are learning behaviours that are appropriate and explainable for the respective objective functions.
+We conduct numerical tests with two tasks (defined by the agents' reward functions), chosen for being particularly amenable to intuitive understanding of whether the agents are learning behaviours that are appropriate and explainable for the respective objective functions.
 In all cases, rewards are normalised in [0,1] after they are computed.

 \paragraph{Cluster.}

 This is the inverse of the `exploration' game in \citep{scalable_deep}, where in our case agents are encouraged to gather together by the reward function $R(s^i_{t},a^i_{t},\hat{\mu}_t) =$ log$(\hat{\mu}_t(s^i_{t}))$.
 That is, agent $i$ receives a reward that is logarithmically proportional to the fraction of the population that is co-located with it at time $t$.
 We give the population no indication where they should cluster, agreeing this themselves over time.